aloretocornidez/579-principles-of-artificial-intelligence/homework/homework-2/report.md

 1. Solve this problem in the most efficient and optimal way.
 2. Solve the solutions, and how the solutions were obtained, specifically:
    a.
 A heuristic is advised that you should explain in the material you hand in.
    b.
-An efficient search algorithm is advised that oyu should explain (how it
+An efficient search algorithm is advised that you should explain (how it
      works)
    c. attach the code that your generative AI has written for you or explain what
      off-the-shelf modules you have used.